 Performances

-Open Mic Every Tuesday*
+Tuesday Open Mic

-Every week, our stage comes alive with a symphony of diverse talents, from seasoned virtuosos to emerging performers.
+Most Tuesdays, our stage comes alive with a symphony of diverse talents, from seasoned virtuosos to emerging performers.
 Our cutting-edge facilities ensure an immersive experience for both performers and audience, with top-notch acoustics and lighting that elevate every note, word, and joke to its full potential.
 Join us at Studio 9’s Weekly Open Mic, where creativity knows no bounds, and the spotlight is shared by all.
 It’s not just an open mic; it’s a showcase of all the creative excellence in the heart of the Northern Berkshires.

 Sign ups at 6:30pm | Performances at 7:00pm